MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_ADDS.md

       -OrganizationalUnitDistinguishedName 'OU=WVDInfra,DC=adatum,DC=com'
    ```

-1. Within the Bastion session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to verify that the AD DS authentication is enabled on the Azure Storage account:
+1. From the **Administrator: Windows PowerShell ISE** script pane, run the following to verify that the AD DS authentication is enabled on the Azure Storage account:

    ```powershell
    $storageaccount = Get-AzStorageAccount -ResourceGroupName $resourceGroupName -Name $storageAccountName